gazebosim/gz-transport/docs/development/development.rst

   +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 All discovery nodes will receive this request and should update its discovery information and notify its user via the notification callbacks if they didn't  have previous information about the service received.
-An ADVERTISE message   should be notified over the connection callback, while an UNADVERTISE message should be notified over the disconnection callback.
+An ADVERTISE message   should trigger the connection callback, while an UNADVERTISE message should fire the disconnection callback.

 Trigger a service discovery
 ---------------------------